-A. Teaching Effectiveness Total Score =
+A. Teaching Effectiveness Total Score = \\\\\

 - 1. Evaluations of Teaching - a.
-Student Evaluations of Teaching nt comments do not need to be included for annual review. (o.
-Peer Evaluations of Teaching Tenured faculty are not required to complete peer evaluations every year and may have none to report) (One completed form plus peer review of 91%-100% satisfactory Review points = 4 (One completed form plus peer review of 81% - 90% satisfactory Review points = 3 (One completed form plus peer review of 71% - 80% satisfactory Review points = 2 (One completed form plus peer review of $61\% - 70\%$ satisfactory Review points = 1 (One completed form plus peer review of 51% - 60% satisfactory Review points = .5 (One completed form plus peer review under 51% Review points = 0 2. a.b.c.d.e.
-Contributions to curriculum and course development development and teaching of a new course in the program for the first time; does not include teaching an existing course for the first time: undergraduate: 1, graduate: 1.5/course Major revision of an existing course: .5/course f.
-Teaching a study abroad course: 1/trip g.
+Student Evaluations of Teaching\ culty must submit all summary sheets for fall and spring semesters, but full ent comments do not need to be included for annual review. b.
+Peer Evaluations of Teaching (Tenured faculty are not required to complete peer evaluations every year and may have none to report) ( One completed form plus peer review of 91%-100% satisfactory Review points = 4 ( One completed form plus peer review of 81% - 90% satisfactory Review points = 3 ( One completed form plus peer review of 71% - 80% satisfactory Review points = 2 ( One completed form plus peer review of $61\% - 70\%$ satisfactory Review points = 1 ( One completed form plus peer review of $51\%$ - $60\%$ satisfactory Review points = .5 ( One completed form plus peer review under 51% Review points = 0 2. a. does not include teaching an existing course for the first time: undergraduate: 1, graduate: 1.5/course b.
+Major revision of an existing course: .5/course C. creation of web-based Distance Learning course (first time only): 1/course d. teaching of graduate course: 1/course e.
+Attendance/participation at 3 or more local, professional development workshops (e.g. Learning Communities, Learning Frameworks, Distance Learning, WAC) or at1 professional development workshop or conference: .5 f.
+Teaching a study abroad course: g.
 Teaching a Learning Communities and/or UNIV 1301-Learning Frameworks course: .25/course h.
 Teaching Reduced Seat or Online Course: .25/course i.
-Teaching a Service Learning Course: 1/course 3. a.
-Awards and Honors for teaching excellence State/national awards for teaching excellence: 2.5 b.
-UTRGV Excellence in Teaching Award
+Teaching a Service Learning Course: 1/course 3.
+Awards and Honors for teaching excellence a.
+State/national awards for teaching excellence: 2.5 b.
+UTRGV Excellence in Teaching Award College Level: 1University Level: 2 4. a.
+Mentoring of students Mentoring of TA's, RAs, GAs: .25 for each per semester b.
+Mentoring of undergraduate and graduate students who make presentation at academic conferences i.e. NCUR, etc.: 1/stu- dent c.
+Mentoring of undergraduate and graduate students who successfully publisher creative work or scholarly articles, research, etc., in external non-UTRGV d. publications: 1/student Mentoring students who make internal presentations or publications: .25/student е Graduate Thesis Committee members: .5 per semester of active review of drafts of thesis 1.0 in final semester of completion of thesis for defense f.
+Chair of Graduate Thesis Committee: 1 per semester for guiding drafts of thesis in progress, 1.5 in final semester of completion of thesis for de- g. fense h. fense i. fenseSupervising Program-approved independent study: .5/studentdent 5.
+A dditional indicators of Teaching Achievement: Please explain teaching activity and assign the appropriate point total В. Creative Work/Research/Scholarship Total Score = Publications will be accepted in print and in electronic media.
+No vanity publications will be awarded annual evaluation points.
+Vanity press is any custom publisher or publishing house that requires the author to assume any or all of the costs of publication.
+For the purposes of Annual Review, the Creative Writing Program recognizes single and co-authored research products and processes as equal.

-AVG will be used from the Mandated Question Results: 4.0 Daview
+AVG will be used from the Mandated Question Results:

 4 = 4.0 Review =

 3 = 3.0 Review =

-J = 2.0 Review =
+2 = 2.0 Review =

-2

 1 = 1.0 Review =

+1